rzhw/rust-trousers/README.md

 # rust-trousers

 Rust bindings for TrouSerS, an open-source TSS implementation.
-A work in progress.

 ## Introduction

-TrouSerS is compliant with the TCG Software Stack (TSS) 1.2 (with minor differences), which can be found [here](https://www.trustedcomputinggroup.org/resources/tcg_software_stack_tss_specification).
+TrouSerS is compliant with the [TCG Software Stack (TSS) 1.2](https://www.trustedcomputinggroup.org/resources/tcg_software_stack_tss_specification)
-This library attempts to wrap the lower level functionality in a more idiomatic, abstracted way.
-The ideal: freeing the developer from handles, pointers, pointers-to-pointers, and other memory management and boilerplate code.
+(with minor differences).
+This library attempts to wrap the lower level functionality in a more object-oriented interface, as well as reducing the burden of manual memory management, whilst retaining strong similarities to the TSS interface.
+(For example, implementing a singular function to extend a PCR is out of scope.)

-**Full disclosure:** This library is *very* incomplete, and is my first Rust project ("Trusted Computing", right :P).
-As a result, the API is very likely to change *drastically* as I learn what makes sense in Rust, as well as implement more functionality.
+The main `trousers` crate contains the wrapping interface, and depends on the `trousers-sys` crate, which includes direct bindings by rust-bindgen.
+The bindings were generated off TrouSerS 0.3.11.2-1, from the Ubuntu trusty/main repositories.

+Please note that this library has been developed primarily as a side project.
+While I would like to achieve full coverage of TrouSerS, this effectively means full coverage of the TSS, a monumental task to perform alone out of spare time.
+The API is also not set in stone at this time, and may change drastically.
+Contributions are welcome!

 ## Coverage

-The below table indicates what functionality is available.
-Pull requests are greatly appreciated!

 Module | Implemented | Partial | Missing
 -------|-------------|---------|--------